mikrodev/Documentation/docs/ViewPLUS-SCADA-Editor.md

 On the opened dialog, select the users which you want to be subscribed on the alarm.

 #### Other

-##### Require Acknowledge
-When this option is checked, if a user does not acknowledge the alarm, it will not disappear from alarms list if also alarm condition has gone away
+**Require Acknowledge** : When this option is checked, if the user does not acknowledge the alarm, the alarm will not disappear from the Client screen alarms page even if the alarm condition disappears.

-##### Log into Database
-When this option is checked, the alarm states will be logged into database
+**Log into Database** : When this option is checked, the alarm states will be logged into database

-##### Enabled
-This option activates/deactivates the alarm
+**Enabled** : The alarms generated by this option are enabled or disabled.

 For detailed information: [Alarm Identification and E-mail Sending](https://www.youtube.com/watch?v=hVc3wrQba3o&list=PLJRed6B6rTSoT97Y58zzJDD5R9rQOzMak&index=13).